IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Expose your weather services

-Now, let’s make the previously implemented weather services (functions) accessible via some simple APIs, too.
+Now, let's make the previously implemented weather services (functions) accessible via some simple APIs, too.
 This time we will use the UI (instead of the CLI) to define these APIs.

 Again, open the OpenWhisk UI.
 Select the `API` tab.
-Click the `Create an OpenWhisk API` button (only visible if you haven’t created any API before).
+Click the `Create an OpenWhisk API` button (only visible if you haven't created any API before).
 As `API name` specify `weatherAPI`.
 Leave everything else as-is and click the `Save` button at the bottom of the screen.